-The Washington recreational catch history of black rockfish was reconstructed using several direct and indirect records of black rockfish catch (Table 40).
+The Washington recreational catch history of black rockfish was reconstructed using several direct and indirect records of black rockfish catch (Table 54).
 All primary sources report catch in numbers of fish.
 As sources have been modified and re-evaluated, a completely new catch reconstruction for Washington was developed for this assessment.
-The following main sources were used in the reconstruction to get numbers of black rockfish:
+The following main sources were used in the reconstruction to get numbers of landed black rockfish:

-1. Years 1990-2014: Washington OSP.
-Estimates were produced by the WDFW OSP based on a catch expansion procedure that includes a complete count of vessels leaving or entering a port and dockside angler interviews.
+- 1. Years 1990-2014: Washington Ocean Sampling Program (OSP) boat based angler survey.
+Monthly catch and effort estimates were based on an expansion procedure that uses a complete count of vessels leaving or entering a port and dockside angler interviews.
 Dockside interview collects information on number of anglers, catch area, and target species for all sampled trips.
 Shore-based fishing, other than major jetties (e.g., the north jetty at the mouth of the Columbia River), is not sampled and is considered a negligible mode for catching black rockfish in Washington.
 Sampling and effort counts occur mainly from April to October.
-Winter fishing is also considered negligible.

-- 2. Years 1967, 1975-1986: Published catch from WA.
-Historical sport catch report series published by the Washington Department of Fisheries. - 3.
+Winter fishing is also considered negligible. - 2.
+Years 1967, 1975-1986: Published catch from historical sport catch report series by the Washington Department of Fisheries. - 3.
 Years 1987-1989: The RecFIN estimates were initially considered to supplement these missing years, but the reported values of numbers or black rockfish caught were half the numbers reported in the adjacent years in the published catch records and the estimated in the OSP.
 The average value from years 1984-1986 and 1990-1992 were instead used in an interpolation of estimated numbers of black rockfish caught in 1987-1989. - 4.
 Years 1950-1966, 1968-1974: Ratio of total rockfish to salmon catch.
-Buckley (1965) and WDFW (pers. comm.) reported the number of total rockfish caught relative to the number of salmon .
-This ratio was used to predict total number of rockfishes for the missing years (Figure 150).
+Buckley (1965) and WDFW (pers. comm.) reported the number of total rockfish caught relative to the number of salmon.
+This ratio was used to predict total number of rockfishes for the missing years (Figure 174).
 Data from Buckley (1965) showed black rockfish comprised approximately 60% of total rockfish landings in 1964 and 1965.
 This ratio was applied to the predicted total rockfish estimates to derived black rockfish estimates. - 5.
-Years prior to 1950: The resultant values of estimated black rockfish catches during 1950-1974 were used to predict values before 1950 (Figure 151).
+Years prior to 1950: The resultant values of estimated black rockfish catches during 1950-1974 were used to predict values before 1950 (Figure 175).
 Only year 1949 showed a positive catch estimate, so it was the final year of predicted catch.